 With Rea’s odds being what they are, can we actually call any of the other riders a challenger?
 Rea's dominance in the Superbike Championship is unparalleled, and he’ll no doubt be looking to continue his march.
 However, many have fallen a victim to the quest for success and no one is immune to that particular bug.

 At least his challengers hope so.
 Of all the 26 riders entering this season, Alvaro Bautista seems to be the best challenger.
 The Spanish rider is a former 125cc World Champion, so he’s not lacking experience for sure.
 This will be the Spaniard’s first season in the WSBK and he’ll be racing for legendary Italian manufacturer Ducati.
 Bautista’s qualities are well-known in superbike circles, and bookies believe that he’s as closest to a challenger as anyone can be to Rea.

 Even his odds aren’t half bad.
-Available for 7/2 at Fun88 and bet365 and 23/9 at LV BET and EnergyBet, Bautista’s odds might be far from Rea but will give you a nicer return.
+Available for 7/2 at Fun88 and 23/9 at LV BET and EnergyBet, Bautista’s odds might be far from Rea but will give you a nicer return.
 Bautista hasn’t been made a second favourite for no reason at all, so consider placing a small bet on him.